bkrrulez/phase_zero/README.md

-# TimeTool by Bikramjit Chowdhury
+# Phase0 by Bikramjit Chowdhury

-This is a Next.js application built for time tracking and managing small teams.
+This is a Next.js application built for civil engineers and building planners.

 To get started, take a look at src/app/page.tsx.